Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-As per AreaSearch's latest postcode level ATO data released on 28/06/2023 for financial year ending 30/06/2023, the suburb of Leederville had a median income among taxpayers of $72,125 and an average income of $101,259.
-This places Leederville in the top percentile nationally when compared to other suburbs across Australia.
-In contrast, Greater Perth's median income was $60,748 with an average income of $80,248 during the same period.
-Based on Wage Price Index growth data from 1/07/2023 to September 2025, estimated current incomes would be approximately $79,063 (median) and $111,000 (average).
-According to the 2021 Census, Leederville's household, family, and personal incomes rank highly nationally, between the 84th and 94th percentiles.
-Income brackets show that 32.9% of Leederville residents earn between $1,500 and $2,999 per week (1,509 individuals), which is consistent with broader trends across regional levels showing 32.0% in the same category.
-Leederville demonstrates significant affluence with 37.8% of its population earning over $3,000 per week, supporting premium retail and service offerings within the suburb.
-Housing expenses account for 14.8% of income, while strong earnings rank residents within the 84th percentile for disposable income.
+AreaSearch released postcode level ATO data for financial year 2023.
+Leederville's median income among taxpayers was $72,125, with an average of $101,259.
+Nationally, this places Leederville in the top percentile.
+In comparison, Greater Perth had a median income of $60,748 and an average of $80,248.
+Using Wage Price Index growth of 9.62% since financial year 2023, estimates for September 2025 are approximately $79,063 (median) and $111,000 (average).
+The 2021 Census shows Leederville's household, family, and personal incomes rank highly nationally, between the 84th and 94th percentiles.
+Income brackets indicate that 32.9% of Leederville residents earn between $1,500 and $2,999 weekly (1,509 individuals), consistent with broader regional trends at 32.0%.
+Leederville demonstrates affluence with 37.8% earning over $3,000 per week, supporting premium retail and service offerings.
+Housing accounts for 14.8% of income, while strong earnings rank residents within the 84th percentile for disposable income.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income